I’m ready to start my Project Application.

 Download a list of the projects that were funded last year.

-ARC Requires Applicants to Identify a Basic Agency
+Identify a Basic Agency

 Federal and state public agencies experienced at managing federal construction grants can be approved as designated ARC Basic Agencies.
 Core Basic Agency functions include acting as an administration agent, compliance monitor, and fiscal agent.
 Often project partners must have grant/loan funds involved in the project to take on the Basic Agency role.
 ARC currently partners with the following federal and state basic agencies to administer and manage construction projects in the Appalachian Region: